How to Build a Proactive Customer Service Culture

 Get a pulse on your customers’ pain points, understand the gaps of experience, and solve the problems before your customer needs to complain.

 Step 2.
-Build a customer fanatic culture
+Foster a customer-centric culture

 Chat about your customer fanatic values at every all-hands meeting.
 Intentionally talk through decisions that are made with the customer in mind.
 Get every department on board and trained to how they’re involved in building a customer fanatic culture.